EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 3. **Signing:** The natural person requesting a LPID might have to sign the LPID application.
 This step is **optional** and only applies if regulated in national law.

 4. **Status:** The status of the legal person must be verified.
-These states are not yet regulated, but at the very least, the legal person for which an LPID is requested must be registered at a business register.
+These states are not yet regulated, but at the very least, the legal person for which an LPID is requested must be registered in an authetic source, such as a business register.

 The issuance process can either start in:
 1. a wallet application, the grahical user interface of the wallet *or*